splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-logs.rst

 Collect Kubernetes events
 ----------------------------------

 To see Kubernetes events as part of the :strong:`Events Feed` section in charts, set ``splunkObservability.infrastructureMonitoringEventsEnabled`` to ``true``.
-Events will be enabled on the cluster receiver.
+The cluster receiver will be configured with a Smart Agent receiver using the ``kubernetes-events`` monitor to send custom events.

 To collect Kubernetes events as logs for Log Observer or Log Observer Connect using the Collector, you need to add ``k8sObjects`` to your configuration file, and set ``logsEnabled`` to ``true`` in either ``splunkObservability`` or ``splunkPlatform``.
 Events are processed in the ``logs`` pipeline.